-The Why Behind our Land Acknowledgements
+The Why Behind Our Land Acknowledgements

 By: Lauren Wood

 Land Acknowledgments have recently become far more prevalent (and eloquent) than the painfully awkward beginnings.
-They have hit this new level of awareness primarily through social media, (Here is an example of our friend Tori’s Instagram).
+They have hit this new level of awareness primarily through social media (Here is an example of our friend Tori’s Instagram).
 Land Acknowledgments are “a formal statement that recognizes and respects Indigenous Peoples as traditional stewards of this land and the enduring relationship that exists between Indigenous Peoples and their traditional territories”(Source).
-With the increasing size and visibility of Indigenous movements and campaigns, (Idle No More, MMIW, Standing Rock, or Land Back to name a few) the world has been waking up to an enduring truth.
-We are -most of us at least- on stolen lands.
+With the increasing size and visibility of Indigenous movements and campaigns (Idle No More, MMIW, Standing Rock, or Land Back to name a few), the world has been waking up to an enduring truth.
+We are—most of us at least—on stolen lands.

 My grandfather and grandmother started Holiday back in the mid 60s.
-It was considered a golden age for whitewater rafting.
-“The Good Old Days” when trips spilled out of the back end of Ford box vans, when the food was much simpler, everyone slept on the sand without tents & the guests might even end up on the oars through the whitewater.
+It was considered a golden age for whitewater rafting: “The Good Old Days” when trips spilled out of the back end of Ford box vans, when the food was much simpler, everyone slept on the sand without tents, and the guests might even end up on the oars through the whitewater.
 It was also almost entirely white.
 Only a few years after Holiday started running river trips the American Indian Movement began.
 Calls for justice for Indigenous peoples grew loud enough to cut through the generations of erasure.
 Yet that was not a visible part of the stories we tell about river running history today.

-In my younger years on the river, we frequently talked about indigenous cultures, but typically in the past tense.
+In my younger years on the river, we frequently talked about indigenous cultures but typically in the past tense.
 After all, these river and bike trips were taking us through traditional ancestral lands.
-Even today many of our side hikes are to visit incredible sacred sites, with artifacts, granaries, pictographs and petroglyphs from indigenous cultures who were removed from these canyons long before we arrived.
+Even today many of our side hikes are to visit incredible sacred sites, with artifacts, granaries, pictographs, and petroglyphs from indigenous cultures who were removed from these canyons long before we arrived.

 This incomplete version of the land’s story, while incredible and humbling on its own, can inadvertently serve as an injustice to the living indigenous peoples who are still here, active participants in the world we all live in.
 Focusing on only the ancient past, without conscious context can play into one of the most destructive tools colonization has used against native communities: erasure.

 This cultural erasure is not some abstract theory; it began with actual genocide, then the stealing of physical lands.
 The erasure continued with cultural genocide.
-The United States government separating native families and bringing up the youth within the colonized walls of boarding schools or in white homes.
+The United States government separated native families and brought up the youth within the colonized walls of boarding schools or in white homes.
 This literal erasure continues to this day.
 We omit and forget the existence of Native communities in how we talk about where and who we are.

 What We Are Doing About It

 Apart from land acknowledgments taking place online we are also committed to other changes as well.
 This includes adding acknowledgments on our trips as we travel through and on those lands.
-For many years now Susan Munroe, our head of Interpretation, and I have been re-thinking how we train our team of guides.
+For many years now Susan Munroe, our head of interpretation, and I have been re-thinking how we train our team of guides.
 To retool how we speak about the land we are on and the Tribes that still exist on them.
-Informed by our own relationships with tribal elders and friends, we are reframing stories related to sovereignty, environmental justice, and sacred places.
+Informed by our own relationships with tribal elders and friends, we are re-framing stories related to sovereignty, environmental justice, and sacred places.

 Holiday has also intentionally moved away from talking about these canyons and plateaus as places somehow separate from humans.
 We instead try to talk about them as inhabited areas in an effort to complicate the narrative of humans being separate from their environment.
 That concept alone has done untold damage to the way we think about public lands and what they mean to the American story.